eklicious/POCDriver/README.md

 Basic operations.
 -----------------
 ```
- -k Fetch a single record using it's primary key
+ k Fetch a single record using it's primary key
- -r fetch a range of 10 records
+ r fetch a range of 10 records
+ p pop identities off of the stack used for fetching records by id
- -u increment an integer field in a random record
+ u increment an integer field in a random record
- -i add a new record
+ i add a new record
+ a run a custom agg query specified by -customagg
 ```

 Complex operations